Friend of the World

 Friend of the World is a 2020 American independent black-and-white film written and directed by Brian Patrick Butler in his feature film debut, starring Nick Young and Alexandra Slade.
-The surreal experimental film takes place post-apocalypse and tells the story of a young filmmaker and a military general trapped in a bunker with a mysterious threat.
-The film has been categorized as a psychedelic film, a surrealist film, and an end of the world film.
+The surreal experimental film takes place post-apocalypse and tells the story of a young filmmaker (Slade) and a military general (Young) trapped in a bunker with a mysterious threat.

 Written as a dark comedy body horror film in 2016, the film was produced by Charybdis Pictures.
-Filming took place at Gray Area Multimedia in San Diego in May, 2017.
+Inspired by the threat of nuclear war and current political events, Butler also cited the works of Samuel Beckett, Jean-Paul Sartre, John Carpenter, and David Cronenberg as influences.

-Friend of the World premiered August 15, 2020 at the Oceanside International Film Festival and was released on Apple TV, iTunes, Amazon Prime Video and Tubi by 2023.
-It was distributed by Troma Entertainment.
+Filming took place at Gray Area Multimedia and other parts of San Diego County in May, 2017.
+It premiered August 15, 2020 at the Oceanside International Film Festival and was released on video on demand in 2021.
+The film was distributed by Cineverse and Troma Entertainment.